Let Me Give the World to You: Background and recording

-After the band's breakthrough success with the very guitar-heavy Siamese Dream album in 1993 among the grunge movement of the early 1990s, the band moved into a more eclectic collection of music in their next album, Mellon Collie and the Infinite Sadness.
-The band retained their guitar-driven sound, but also experimented in other musical sounds, most notably their single "1979", which had a stripped down, simple guitar and electronic sounds.
-The song ended up being the band's biggest hit, reaching number 12 on the Billboard Hot 100 and number one on the Mainstream Rock Tracks and on the Modern Rock Tracks charts.
+After the band's breakthrough success with the very guitar-heavy Siamese Dream album in 1993, among the grunge movement of the early 1990s, the band moved into a more eclectic collection of music in their next album, Mellon Collie and the Infinite Sadness.
+The band retained their guitar-driven sound, but also experimented in other musical sounds, most notably their single "1979", which had a stripped-down, simple guitar and electronic sounds.
+The song ended up being the band's biggest hit, reaching number 12 on the Billboard Hot 100 and number one on the Mainstream Rock Tracks and the Modern Rock Tracks charts.

 The song's success inspired frontman Billy Corgan to pursue a more minimalist and electronic sound for their next album, which would be 1998's Adore.
 However, the sessions were very long and difficult for the band; after the sprawling and massively successful album, Corgan found himself facing many difficult issues, including musical burnout, the absence of his "best friend and musical soul mate in the band" Jimmy Chamberlin, who was kicked out of his band due to continued issues with drug addiction, the end of his marriage, and the death of his mother to cancer.

 The band's record label and management, growing concerned with the album's new direction and lack of progress, decided to send influential music producer Rick Rubin to assist Corgan in the studio.
 Corgan agreed to work with him on a song, the result being "Let Me Give the World to You".
 Corgan enjoyed working with Rubin on the track, but felt creative control slipping away, and limited his input to the one song.
-The track was considered to be on the album until just before the release of the album - it was completely mixed and mastered with the rest of the album, with it being planned as the album closer.
-Corgan felt that while it didn't really fit well Adores artistic direction, putting it at the end of the album helped it stand out less, and would serve as his backup plan as a future single if the album's new direction wasn't well received.
+The track was considered to be on the album until just before the release of the album - it was completely mixed and mastered with the rest of the album, with it being planned as the album's closer.
+Corgan felt that while it didn't fit well with Adores artistic direction, putting it at the end of the album helped it stand out less, and would serve as his backup plan as a future single if the album's new direction wasn't well received.
 Plans changed when Corgan learned at the last second that his record label was insisting that it instead be the album's lead single.
-Corgan felt that the poppy, upbeat sound misrepresented the album's more somber and introspective direction.
+Corgan felt that the poppy, upbeat sound misrepresented the album's more sombre and introspective direction.
 Corgan explained: